mmrrqq/densecap-pytorch/README.md

 --test-view           Test random vs. predicted vantage point performance. (default: False)
 ```

+For example, the fine-tuned model named `CVP-DCS` can be evaluated on the SNARE validation fold using
+`python snare_eval.py --model-name CVP-DCS`.

 ### Hardware
 Fine tuning was performed on an NVIDIA P100 16GB while the SNARE inference also was able to run on NVIDIA GTX 1060 6GB.